 How Do I File a Wrongful Death Lawsuit?

 Filing a wrongful death lawsuit may be one of the hardest decisions for a family to make.
-Experienced, caring lawyers like the wrongful death attorneys at The Simon Law Firm, P.C. are necessary in order to efficiently investigate a potential claim and take on the litigation process.
+Legal advice for wrongful death cases in St. Louis from experienced, caring lawyers like the wrongful death attorneys at The Simon Law Firm, P.C. is necessary in order to efficiently investigate a potential claim and take on the litigation process.
 Sudden, catastrophic deaths push families to their breaking points not only because of the loss but because of the after-effects such as financial hardship.

-The wrongful death attorneys at The Simon Law Firm have decades of experience to guide and counsel families through the investigative period and litigation.
+The compensation claims lawyers in St. Louis at The Simon Law Firm have decades of experience to guide and counsel families through the investigative period and litigation.
 A caring, devoted team stands by your side throughout the process and passionately advises on any issue that arises.
 Wrongful death litigation is emotionally taxing but having the right attorney by your side will make the process easier.

 Find Expert Legal Counsel with The Simon Law Firm

-If you believe a loved one’s death was caused by a negligent act, please contact The Simon Law Firm, P.C. today for a free, confidential consultation.
+If you believe a loved one’s death was caused by a negligent act, please contact the car wreck lawyers in St. Louis at The Simon Law Firm, P.C. today for a free, confidential consultation.
 We proudly stand up to corporations, insurance companies, and individuals who must be held accountable for their negligent actions.